LeaderPass for Speakers Authors Coaches Subject-matter experts

 The speakers who last build a body of work.

-- A product is a transaction.
+• A product can be one transaction.
 A body of work earns repeat attention.

 Tim Elmore